derwinhauser/derwinhauser.github.io/notes.md

 **TODO**
 * Add gallery Page (make a creative layout of favorite photos)

+**Resume**
-* Fix Resume display
+Fix layout

-* Add blackjack program project to projects page
+**Education**
-* Add Education details on education page (create a tags around important classes that link to pages further explain what skills were gained from that class)
+* Add Education details (create <a> tags around important classes that link to pages/dropdowns that further explain what skills were gained from that class)
+* add class with description, hyperlink teacher's name to their personal website if possible.

+**Projects**
+* Add blackjack program project to page
-* Under projects, show completed projects and in progress projects
+* Show completed projects and in progress projects